Crutendent History, Family Crest & Coats of Arms

 Early History of the Crutendent family

-Another 198 words (14 lines of text) covering the years 148 and 1481 are included under the topic Early Crutendent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crutendent research.
+Another 77 words (6 lines of text) covering the years 148 and 1481 are included under the topic Early Crutendent History in all our PDF Extended History products and printed products wherever possible.

 Crutendent Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Crutendent has been spelled many different ways, including Crittenden, Cruttenden, Critenden, Crutenden and many more.

 Early Notables of the Crutendent family (pre 1700)